Saidie Cluster

 Storage on the Cluster

-Research Groups may add separate storage servers to the cluster and will be available under the root (/) directory.
+Research Groups may also add separate storage servers to the cluster which would be available under the root (/) directory.
 Contact us for more information.

 Please contact us to purchase more individual space or find out about more storage options.